JosephKang1/Chess-AI/README.md

 ## Usage

-Currnet usage is unavailable, but code is available for viewing.
+Current usage is unavailable, but code is available for viewing.

 ## Contributions